gtoro45/pdml/README.md

 This is the network ML subsystem for the Cyber Threat capstone project at Texas A&M Univerity.

+## Components
+- `format.cpp`: extracts and format Zeek logs into CSV format for training and testing
+    - input: PCAP file path
+    - output: CSV file with model inputs placed into a waiting queue for the detection model
+- FIFO to store ready to go input data to feed into model
+- `model.py`: detection model training + running script

 ## Dependencies
 The following dependencies are required to run this project: